n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 11. Select the following in the ***Variable Selector*** section: Nodes > Wekan2 > Output Data > JSON > _id.
 You can also add the following expression: `{{$node["Wekan2"].json["_id"]}}`.
 12. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node updates the list id of the card we created in the previous node from `To Do` to `Done`.
+In the screenshot below, you will notice that the node updates the list id of the card that we created in the previous node and moves it from the `To Do` list to the `Done` list.
 :::

 ![Using the Wekan node to update the card](./Wekan4_node.png)